 Robert Pinsky’s first two terms as United States Poet Laureate were marked by such visible dynamism, and such national enthusiasm in response, that the Library of Congress appointed him to an unprecedented third term.
 Throughout his career, Pinsky has been dedicated to identifying and invigorating poetry’s place in the world.

 As Poet Laureate, Robert Pinsky founded the Favorite Poem Project, in which thousands of Americans — of varying backgrounds, all ages, and from every state — shared their favorite poems.
 The project’s videos, giving voice to the American audience for poetry, demonstrates that, contrary to stereotype, poetry had a vigorous presence in the American cultural landscape.
 The anthology Americans' Favorite Poems, which includes letters from project participants, is in its 18th printing.
 A more recent anthology, An Invitation to Poetry, comes with a DVD featuring the FPP video segments, including videos sponsored by the Poetry Foundation.
 In 2013 WW Norton published Singing School: Learning to Read (and Write) Poetry by Studying with the Masters, a unique combination anthology, personal essay and textbook.
-His next edited collection will be The Mind Has Cliffs of Fall: Poetry at the Extremes of Feeling (Norton, October 22, 2019).
+His new edited collection is The Mind Has Cliffs of Fall: Poetry at the Extremes of Feeling (Norton, October 22, 2019).

 Elegant and tough, vividly imaginative, Pinsky’s poems have earned praise for their wild musical energy and range.
 Selected Poems (FSG, 2011) is a collection that spans his career.
 His The Figured Wheel: New and Collected Poems 1966-1996 was a Pulitzer Prize finalist.
 Pinsky often performs his poems with eminent jazz musicians, in venues ranging from schools and universities to jazz clubs.
 His CDs PoemJazz and PoemJazz II House Hour, with Grammy-winning pianist Laurence Hobgood, were released by Circumstantial Productions.